The-Marcy-Lab-School/5-1-0-has-many-belongs-to-f23/README.md

 ## Practice

-UML Diagrams can be created using a tool like https://draw.io or they can simply be drawn using pen and paper.
+Class Diagrams can be created using a tool like https://draw.io or they can simply be drawn using pen and paper.

 **TODO:** Take a moment and create a diagram for the `Book` class below: